School Of Excellence

-Our guitar teachers will help you to manage and schedule your learning materials and effectively explain its importance and meaning.
+Our bass teachers will help you to manage and schedule your learning materials and effectively explain its importance and meaning.
 They will also help you to better organize your practice material and show you how to effectively manage your practice time.
 Music First Learning Center prides itself and its teachers on helping to build a positive confidence level.

 Music First has developed its own core lesson curriculum code: titled ADEPT.
 This stands for:

 DETAILS: Attention to the small details in your lessons

 EDUCATORS: Learning starts with great educators.

 PATIENCE: To be an effective teacher they need to have patience.

 ADEPT is a train of thought our teachers apply to their lessons.
 It’s a guide to help our teachers help our students obtain their goals.